kowsen/portfolio/src/data/projects/030_maze.md

 ---
 title: Maze Frenzy
 tagline: Endless runner in an infinite maze
 description: A mobile game I made back in 2017.
-The app store listing is long dead, but the web version's still playable.
+To this day, the only good app idea anyone's ever given me when they said they had a great app idea.
 link: /projects/maze/
 image: ../../assets/projects/frenzy.png
 ---